openstack-infra/puppet-etherpad_lite/README.md

-# OpenStack Etherpad Lite Module
+# This repo has moved to OpenDev

-This module installs and configures Etherpad Lite
+It can now be found at [https://opendev.org/opendev/puppet-etherpad_lite](https://opendev.org/opendev/puppet-etherpad_lite)